 Happy holidays, my friends!

-So, I grew up in North Carolina and we believe in getting in your traditional good luck New Year’s Day foods on January 1.
+I grew up in North Carolina and we believe in getting in your traditional good luck New Year’s Day foods on January 1.
 That makes it a foodie holiday of sorts to me!

-There are certain foods you are supposed to eat to ensure a happy and prosperous year.
-Pork symbolizes wealth and prosperity, black-eyed peas resemble small coins, and greens, especially collards where I'm from, are like green paper money.
-(Read more about this tradition.)
+Pork (such as ham or bacon) symbolizes wealth and prosperity, black-eyed peas resemble small coins, and greens, especially collard greens where I'm from, are meant to represent green paper money.

 And I love those flavors so much that I just keep coming up with new ways to enjoy them!

-This New Year’s Day black-eyed pea casserole is loaded with black-eyed peas and collards, as well as brown rice and bacon, for a hearty delicious casserole with tons of flavor!
+This New Year’s Day black-eyed pea casserole is loaded with chicken, black-eyed peas and collards, as well as brown rice and bacon, for a hearty delicious casserole with tons of flavor!

 (And tons of Southern favorites!)